NorskRegnesentral/shapr/tests/testthat/_snaps/setup.md

       Error in `check_approach()`:
-      ! `approach` must be one of the following: categorical, copula, ctree, empirical, gaussian, independence, timeseries or a vector of length equal to the number of features ( 5 ) with only the above strings.
+      ! `approach` must be one of the following: categorical, copula, ctree, empirical, gaussian, independence, timeseries or a vector of length one less than the number of features ( 4 ), with only the above strings.

 ---